PV-Lab/MLforCOE/README.md

 ||                    |

 ## Attribution
-This work is under a MIT License.
+This work is under BSD-2-Clause License.
 Please, acknowledge use of this work with the appropiate citation to the repository and research article.

 ## Citation